 A business plan is a detailed document that outlines your goals, target market, marketing strategies, and financial projections.
 It will serve as a roadmap for your business and help you stay focused as you work towards your goals.
 To create a business plan, you’ll need to consider a range of factors, including your target market, the products you will offer, your marketing and sales strategies, and your financial projections.
 Be sure to include a budget and timeline for launching and growing your business.

 Here are a few specific steps to consider as you develop your business plan:

 - Define your goals: What do you hope to achieve with your lip gloss business?
+You plan to add more cosmetic products to your cosmetic line?
 Be specific and measurable in your goals, and consider both short-term and long-term objectives.